FelysNeko/Chemistry-Calculator/README.md

 # Stoichiometry-Calculator

-A Calculator which only solves Grade 11 Canadian Chemistry questions
+A Calculator which only solves Grade 11 Chemistry questions

 [NOTICEBOARD] - last update: May 21, 2023
   - API mode added (exclude stoichiometry calculation)